pavankumar017/Healtcare-Appointment-robotframework/README.md

+## Test Cases

+The test cases for this project are documented and maintained in a Google Sheets file.
+Each test case includes detailed steps, expected results, and any necessary data inputs.
+This helps in ensuring comprehensive test coverage and facilitates easy updates and collaboration.

+You can access the detailed test cases - https://docs.google.com/spreadsheets/d/1YE1v637yfYH-V9qtf1LG0HcGLkJ2wPtoPAWHpHZQoHY/edit#gid=0

+---

+If you have any questions or need further assistance with the test cases, please feel free to reach out or open an issue.
+And here's how you can integrate this section into your existing README.md file:

 # Healthcare Appointment Automation Project

 This project uses Robot Framework for automating healthcare appointment-related test cases.
 The folder structure is organized to ensure clarity, reusability, and maintainability.